niravpatel161290/altrextech/README.md

 Deploy powerful industrial monitoring, asset management, analytics, and operational intelligence without the burden of managing your own infrastructure.
 Our cloud-hosted SaaS platform provides **secure, scalable, and always-available** access to your operational data.

-**Key Benefits:**
-- ✅ Rapid Deployment — Go live in weeks, not months
-- ✅ Subscription-Based Pricing — No capital expenditure on servers or hardware
-- ✅ Automatic Updates & Upgrades — Always on the latest platform version
-- ✅ Enterprise-Grade Security — Multi-level RBAC, encrypted transmission, audit trails
-- ✅ Multi-Location Accessibility — Monitor operations from anywhere in the world
-- ✅ High Availability Architecture — Built for mission-critical uptime

 **Platform Capabilities:**

 | Module | What It Does |